nic-obert/rusty-vm/assembler/assembler TODO.md

 ### Done ✓

+- [x] Allow macro arguments to be grouped together "!println_int [ADDR]" should group [ADDR] together instead of treating each token as a separate argument
 - [x] reimplement pseudo instructions like in-place define data. pseudo instructions could probably be included in the AsmInstructions enums and then evaluated when generating the bytecode
 - [x] put all include paths in quotes to make it easier to parse
 - [x] fix misrepresented float numbers. during tokenization, all numbers are converted to i64. here we need to use a union or an enum to distinguish between u64, i64, and f64